 A superabsorbent water gel (CHCAUR) was created by Narayanan et al. (2018) using urea, citric acid, and chitosan.
 A superabsorbent material was developed from renewable resources such as chitosan, citric acid and urea by hydrothermal method.
 The maximum adsorption was about 1250 g/g in distilled water and 210 g/g in 0.1% sodium chloride solution.
 It is demonstrated that the water absorption mechanism results from the electrostatic attraction of water for ionic bonding, the presence of pores, and the undulating surface caused by the development of nanofibers.
 It was demonstrated that physical bonds, such as electrochemical bonds, macropores, and morphological characteristics, are the source of the water absorption.
 It was found that CHCAUR had a very high chitosan content and a low urea/citric acid content, making it highly biodegradable in soil.
 With a significant and regulated water output, the product was employed to supply nutrients to the soil.
-CHCAUR was also shown to dramatically lower the rate of water evaporation when applied to soil.4

-In 2018, Neamjan et al. reported on the biodegradable superabsorbent polymer based on cellulose from sugarcane bagasse (SCB) for water resource management, horticulture and other products in agricultural applications.
-Specifically, the superabsorbent polymer was prepared by polymerizing SCB monomer and AA in the presence of N, N-methylene-bisacrylamide as a cross-linker using twin screw extruder and using ammonium persulfate/sodium sulfite (APS/SS) as a pair initiator in an enhanced redox system because SS is a reducing agent that can enhance the polymerization reaction.
+CHCAUR was also shown to dramatically lower the rate of water evaporation when applied to soil.6 polymerizing SCB monomer and AA in the presence of N, N-methylene-bisacrylamide as a cross-linker using twin screw extruder and using ammonium persulfate/sodium sulfite (APS/SS) as a pair initiator in an enhanced redox system because SS is a reducing agent that can enhance the polymerization reaction.
 The results indicated that the soil moisture retention capacity could be enhanced by applying SCB superabsorbent polymer.
-Therefore, the superabsorbent polymers prepared in this study have the potential to be used as a water source in agriculture.5
+Therefore, the superabsorbent polymers prepared in this study have the potential to be used as a water source in agriculture.7